-There is such satisfaction to be gained from making something well, of such superior quality that you never have to question if it will stand up to the test of the most discriminating customers.
-You understand that what they so lovingly prepare in the comfort of their kitchen begins with what we do a year or two in advance of that meal and we want to do that well.
+We find satisfaction in making superior products.
+Products of such unparalleled quality that we never have to question if they will meet our most discriminating customers’ standards.
+We understand that what our customers carefully prepare in the comfort of their kitchen begins with our work, a year or two in advance of that meal, out in the pastures.

-The trust you place in our family to deliver only the healthiest, best-tasting farm fresh food available makes the hard work and the obsessing over each and every detail worth all the effort.
+The trust you place in our family to deliver the healthiest, best-tasting, farm-fresh food makes our hard work and dedication to details worth it.
 That’s our reward.

-Twenty one years ago when my children were babies I faced the daunting task of navigating the confusing world of “how to feed my family a healthy diet”.
-When fax machines came on the scene (yes, I’m that old) I decided I could still maintain my role in the music business and move to the farm to live off the land.
-Once the actual farming and animal rearing began I realized that “the way it’s done” was not what I wanted for my young family’s diet and throughout the next few years my journey took many winding roads including a two year off-course adventure sending me careening through the land of veganism with its landscape of TVP (textured vegetable protein for those fortunate enough not to know), soy meat, soy cheese, and enough tofu and salads that it’s a miracle my children still speak to me.
-One nagging thought consumed me, how were animals raised before chemicals and soybeans?
-My love for pre-1930s books proved advantageous once again.
-At a local used bookstore I came across the 1902 University of Minnesota Agriculture course and the 1902 Farm Economy Guide and they taught me how it was done when animals were still honored and consider living, breathing beings and not just cogs in a vast machine.
+Twenty-one years ago when my children were babies I faced the daunting task of navigating “how to feed my family a healthy diet”.
+When fax machines came on the scene (yes, I’m that old), I decided to maintain my role in the music business and move to the farm to live off the land.
+Once the actual farming began, I realized that standard practices didn’t align with how I wanted to feed my young family.
+Throughout the next few years, my journey wended through many food landscapes — including a two year adventure through the land of veganism with its TVP (textured vegetable protein for those fortunate enough not to know), soy meat, soy cheese, and enough tofu and salads that it’s a miracle my children still speak to me.
+One nagging thought consumed me: how were animals raised before chemicals and soybeans?
+My love for pre-1930s books proved advantageous.
+At a local used bookstore, I came across the 1902 University of Minnesota Agriculture course and the 1902 Farm Economy Guide.
+They taught me how farming was done when animals were still honored and consider living, breathing beings rather than cogs in a vast machine.

-Life from that point on took on a whole new journey.
-I began to look at animals as, well, animals.
+Life from that point on took on a whole new direction.
+I began to look at animals as…animals.
 What did they need?
 How were they made?
 What would they eat if they had a choice?
 Would chickens willingly consume arsenic?
 Did they really have constant heartburn with a grain-based diet?

-How misguided I was, firmly believing that I had become a livestock farmer and yet with each new level of agricultural enlightenment, I could see that indeed I had become a grass farmer.
-It didn’t take long though for me to finally realize that my lucky lot in life would culminate as a rancher of billions of biological creatures unseen beneath my rubber wellies and the hooves of my livestock.
-This biological life, if well tended, will ensure that the juicy steak, the roasted chicken or the cold glass of whole milk will be loaded with vitamins and essential fatty acids such as Conjugated linoleic acids and Omega-3 fatty acids.
+The more I learned, the more I realized how misguided I had been.
+I had not become a livestock farmer; I had become a grass farmer.
+My job was to nurture the billions of biological creatures beneath my rubber wellies and the hooves of my livestock.
+This biological life, if well tended, would ensure that the juicy steak, the roasted chicken, or the cold glass of whole milk will be loaded with the vitamins and essential fatty acids that made my family thrive.